 Prepare the Rooting Medium

 The rooting medium will provide the virtual environment for the clone roots.
 Therefore, you must be careful in selecting the right one.
-As a rule of thumb, any rooting medium should be well aerated.
-Secondly, it must retain moisture so that the roots get enough nutrients during the early growth stages.
+As a rule of thumb, any common rooting mediums should be well-aerated.
+Secondly, it must retain moisture so the roots get enough nutrients during early growth.

 Experts recommend using Rockwool cubes.
 These cubes come from molten rocks with a threadlike design, so they are good at moisture retention and ventilation.
 Place the cubes in a plastic tray with a dome to retain humidity and moisture.